5 Wet and Dry Cat Food for Diabetic Cats (High Protein Low Carb) 2018

 Can I Feed my Cat with Other Foods Apart From Diabetic Cat Food?

-Yes, you can feed the card on another type of foods such low carb cat food.
+Yes, you can feed the cat on another type of food as low its a high protein and low carb cat food.
 Avoid giving the cat human food because it can kill him/her.
 Always make sure that you read the label to see the carb or sugar composition in the food.